-- Videos & online tutorials (4%) - - Videos You will watch videos for each chapter of the course that have questions embedded within them.
+• Videos (4%) - You will watch videos for each chapter of the course that have questions embedded within them.
 You should fill out your note-taking guide as you watch these videos.
-Write down questions about material that you do not understand and list your questions in the discussion board for each week. - Online tutorials Each chapter will contain at least one online tutorial that requires you to complete interactive games that can be repeated an unlimited number of times, until you earn a 100%.
-You should use the games to finish filling out your note-taking guide.
-Online tutorials take the place of in-class activities that would be done in a traditional face-toface course.
+Write down questions about material that you do not understand and list your questions in the discussion board for each week.